IIIF/api/source/auth/2.0/index.md

   * If no Kiosk access service is present, the client presents any Interactive Access Service patterns available and prompts the user to interact with one of them.
 When the user selects the realm to interact with, which takes the Access Service role, it opens that realm's user interface in a separate tab (or window).
   * When the Access service window closes, either automatically or by the user, the client Opens the Access Token Service.

-* After the Access Token service has been requested, if the client receives a token, it tries again to read the Description Resource with the newly acquired credentials.
+* After the Access Token service has been requested, if the client receives a token, it tries again to read the Content Resource Service with the newly acquired credentials.
   * If the client instead receives an error, it returns to look for further authentication services to interact with.
   * If there are no further authentication services, then the user does not have the credentials to interact with any of the Content Resource versions, and the client cannot display anything.